What is Gluten?

 Dental Enamel Defects

-The good news, there are lots of options out there now.
-Trust me, years ago it was not fun!
-Just be careful with the gluten-free options.
-Most really aren't any healthier, other than being void of gluten.
-But, they are great to help break the "addiction."
-This is what we did in our family.
-Then we started weaning ourselves off of those gluten-free grains, also.
+Be careful with gluten-free options.
+They aren't any healthier, other than being void of gluten.
+They are simply a way to break the “gluten addiction."
+We did this in our family.
+Then we weaned ourselves off of ALL grains.

 Dr. Tom O'Bryan hosted The Gluten Summit in November of 2013.
 He has been researching gluten sensitivities for over 30 years.